Border: Migrant Numbers Drop 22 Percent to 64,600 in August | Breitbart

-The number of migrants who crossed the U.S. border in August dropped to 64,600, marking a 22 percent drop from the 82,000 who crossed in July, administration officials told Breitbart News.
+The number of migrants who arrived at the U.S. border in August dropped to 64,600, marking a 22 percent drop from the 82,000 who arrived in July, administration officials told Breitbart News.

 The declining number will help deter the next wave of migrants taking the dangerous and expensive route to rejection at the U.S. border, the official said.